ssnau/injecting/README.md

 ###service(name, constructor)

 register a service as dependency. notice you have to pass a function for it. `injecting` will call the constructor and return the instance the first time you inject.
 It will return the same instance for later use.

+###register(name, obj|fn)

+register the argument as dependency. automatically register as constant if the second argument is object|string|number, and register as service if the second argument is function.

 ###invoke(fn)